AREG’s Radio & Electronics Sale – Saturday October 26th – Door Prizes!

 We hope to see you there!

-Next Fox-Hunt – Friday 3rd May
+Next Fox-Hunt – Friday 4th October – CANCELLED

-AREGs next car-based fox hunt will be held this coming Friday the 3rd of May.
+AREGs next car-based fox hunt will be held this coming Friday the 4th of October.
 We arrive at the start location around 6pm, and depart at 6:30 PM.
 Don’t forget to bring your torch, it’ll be dark!

 We’ll have three foxes deployed around the Adelaide area, on both the 2m and 70cm bands, so come along and have a go!